Chapter News, Leadership, Organization News

 Leadership Consultants provide advice, support and resources to chapters and advisers, and they serve as a link to the organization as a whole.
-Leadership Consultants may be based to provide continuous support to a new or existing chapter in addition to meeting with chapters across the United States and Canada to provide guidance about leadership development, Membership Recruitment, organization, management, and so much more.
+Some Leadership Consultants may have a home base so they can provide continuous support to a new or existing chapter.
+In addition, Leadership Consultants collaborate with chapters across the United States and Canada while providing guidance about leadership development, Membership Recruitment, organization, management, and so much more.

 What does the interview process look like?

 The interview process is similar to other professional opportunities.
-After you submit your application, you will be notified if you have been invited to the first phase of interviews, which is a Zoom interview with Kappa Headquarters staff members.
-Following that, candidates selected to attend the final phase of interviews will complete group and individual interviews and activities with Fraternity representatives.
+After you submit your application, you’ll be notified if you’ve been invited to the first phase of interviews, which is conducted via Zoom with Kappa Headquarters staff members.
+Following that, candidates selected to attend the second round of interviews will complete group and individual interviews with Fraternity representatives.

 When did you graduate?

-Most Leadership Consultants are recent graduates.
-Many are around 22 or 23 years old.
-This makes it easy for us to relate to the different facets of college life.
+Most Leadership Consultants are recent graduates who relate to the different facets of college life.
 However, you don’t have to be a recent graduate or even in school to apply!
-We welcome anyone who feels they can bring something to the chapters and relate to the individuals they interact with.
+We welcome anyone who feels they can bring something to the chapters and relate to collegiate and alumna members.